 Alfred University sponsors intercollegiate athletics for women in basketball, soccer, cross country, swimming, tennis, track, lacrosse, softball and volleyball.
 Men's intercollegiate sports include football, cross country, track, basketball, soccer, lacrosse, swimming and diving, and tennis.
-The equestrian, golf, and ski teams are coeducational.
-Alfred is a member of the National Collegiate Athletic Association, the Eastern College Athletic Conference, the Empire Eight Conference, and the New York State Women's Collegiate Athletic Association.
-The intercollegiate programs operate under the rules and regulations of the NCAA.
+The equestrian and ski teams are varsity and coeducational.
+Alfred is a member of the National Collegiate Athletic Association, the Eastern College Athletic Conference and the highly competitive Empire 8 Conference, while skiing competes in United States Collegiate Ski Association (USCSA) and Equestrian in the Intercollegiate Horse Show Association (IHSA).
+The intercollegiate programs operate under the rules and regulations of NCAA Division III.

-Recreation and Leisure Sports
+Intramurals and Club Sports

-The philosophy of the recreational program is to contribute to the physical, social and emotional well being of the University community by offering a diverse program of leisure time activities.
-All indoor and outdoor facilities are available for the intramural program and for general student use.
+All indoor and outdoor facilities are available for AU's intramural programs and for general student use.
 With a focus on participation in competitive physical play, the program is open to the entire University community (undergraduate and graduate students, faculty, and staff).